benediktms/maths/Algebra/Variables & Expressions.md

 ## Special Product Formula

-There are certain types of products that are very common so it is beneficial to memorize them.
+There are certain types of products that are very common, so it is beneficial to memorize them.
 > [!rule]
 > 1. $(A+B) = A^2-B^2$
 > 2. $(A+B)^2 = A^2+AB+B^2$